Dream Junkies

 Yes, Kristin could drive men crazy.
 She was much better at collecting suitors than she was at being an actress.
 Daphne was the one who had carried their show technically.
 Her minor at DePaul had been theatre arts and she considered herself professionally trained.

-When she had auditioned for Side Stitches, a comedy troupe that performed in a popular downtown club, she’d beat out dozens of other girls for a spot.
+Side Stitches, a comedy troupe that performed in a popular downtown club, she’d beat out dozens of other girls for a spot.
 Kristin, who had come out of nowhere, was given the other role.
 Together, they created a blonde and brunette duo called Jane and Janette, the silly secretaries whose incompetence with calendar software was the chagrin of their stuffy executive bosses.
 It was one of the troupe’s most successful ongoing skits and it got their faces featured on color posters and TV ads even if it didn’t make much money.
 This was how Pavia found them.

 In the beginning, Pavia seemed like a sweet lady who demanded respect in the same way a schoolteacher might.
 She was tiny, only a little over five feet, with tight spiral curls that made her look like a Raggedy Anne.
 Daphne would have described her as “cute” on first impression, but then she began to take note of the points and angles in the woman’s face, the way she clenched her teeth when she was even slightly impatient, the way her dark eyes would whip and judge and assign anything in sight to a proper caste.